TriRealm/Valknut/README.md

 ## 🌟 Key Features

 - **One Command, Gone From All!**
-  Instantly remove a user from all mutual servers to prevent ban evasion.
+  One command removes dangerous users from all Global Enabled Servers.

 - **Trusted Distribution**
   Shared only with a controlled group of trusted creators to maintain security and integrity.

 - **18+ Filtering**
-  Configurable filters to handle adult content or restrict actions to 18+ communities.
+  Configurable filters to help mature content creators limit moderation actions to 18+ communties only.

 - **Owner & Moderator Protections**
-  Built-in safeguards prevent misuse, including attempts to ban server owners or moderators.
+  Completely integrated safeguards to prevent misuse, including attempts to ban Owners or Moderators.

 - **Community Safety**
-  Designed to keep servers safe while ensuring fair control over moderation actions.
+  Designed to keep servers and users safe, while ensuring fair, and easily documented, moderation actions.